Newton-Okounkov bodies for categories of modules over quiver Hecke algebras: Abstract

 \section{Abstract}

-We show that for a finite-type Lie algebra $\mathfrak{g}$, Kang-Kashiwara-Kim-Oh's monoidal categorification $\Cw$ of the quantum coordinate ring $\Aqnw$ provides a natural framework for the construction of Newton-Okounkov bodies.
-In particular, this yields for every seed $\s$ of $\Aqnw$ a simplex $\ds$ of codimension $1$ in $\mathbb{R}^{l(w)}$.
-We exhibit various geometric and combinatorial properties of these simplices by characterizing their rational points, their normal fans, and their volumes.
-The key tool is provided by the explicit description in terms of root partitions of the determinantial modules of a certain seed in $\Aqnw$ constructed in \cite{GLS,KKKO}.
-This is achieved using the recent results of Kashiwara-Kim \cite{KK}.
-As an application, we prove an equality of rational functions involving root partitions for cluster variables.
-It implies an expression of the Peterson-Proctor hook formula in terms of heights of monoidal cluster variables in $\Cw$, suggesting further connections between cluster theory and the combinatorics of fully-commutative elements of Weyl groups.
+We show that for a finite-type Lie algebra $\mathfrak{g}$, the representation theory of quiver Hecke algebras provides a natural framework for the construction of Newton-Okounkov bodies associated to the quantum coordinate rings $\Aqnw$.
+When $\mathfrak{g}$ is simply-laced, we use Kang-Kashiwara-Kim-Oh's monoidal categorification to investigate the cluster theory of these bodies.
+In particular, our construction yields a simplex $\ds$ for every seed $\s$ of $\Aqnw$.
+We exhibit various properties of these simplices by characterizing their rational points, normal fans, and volumes.
+As an application, we prove an equality of rational functions relating Nakada's hook formula with the root partitions associated to cluster variables, suggesting further connections between cluster theory and the combinatorics of fully-commutative elements of Weyl groups.

 { \textsc{ \\ Universit\'e de Paris, \\ Institut de Math\'ematiques de Jussieu-Paris Rive Gauche, UMR 7586, \\ CNRS F-75013 Paris \\ FRANCE} \\ E-mail: \texttt{elie.casbi@imj-prg.fr}}